OlivierLD/ROB/README.md

 This will also minimize the amount of dependencies to deal with (and eventually, the size of the archives).
 In short, we would wrap the Python code into some sort of TCP server, which itself can be accessed from Java, natively.
 TCP is cool enough to be language agnostic.

+And on top of that, several parts of the code deserved some cleanup, and this is also an opportunity to minimize the number of dependencies to external libraries.

 ---
 More to come...